WHAT IS SMALL CLAIMS COURT?

 HOW DO I FILE A SMALL CLAIMS CASE?

 If your claim meets all of the requirements above, you should go to the Clerk of the District Court office in the appropriate county and ask to file a small claims case.
 You will be given a Petition to complete stating your claim.
 The form may either be typed or hand written.
 If the form is hand written, please print so that the information is readable.
 Upon signing the Petition and paying the filing fee as required, a hearing date is scheduled.
 A Summons and Defendant's Claim will be issued to the sheriff for service on the defendant.
 There is a $15.00 sheriff's service of process fee.
-A separate check or money order made payable to the "County Sheriff's Office" must accompany your petition.
+A separate check or money order made payable to the appropriate "County Sheriff's Office" must accompany your petition.
 Do not combine the sheriff's fee with a check or money order for the filing fee, which is to be made payable to "Clerk of District Court."

 If you settle the case before the hearing date, notify the court at once so that the case can be dismissed.